YazanSalhani/carcar/README.md

 ## How to Run this App

-1. For and clone this repository to local computer
+1. Fork and clone this repository to local computer
 2. Run the following commands in your terminal, in the project directory:
     - docker volume create beta-data
     - docker-compose build